raylutz/daffodil/README.md

 ### Indexing: inspecting values in a daf array

-Daffodil offers easy-to-used indexing of rows, columns, individual cells or any ranges.
-Will generally return the simplest type possible, such as cell contents, a list or daf if retmode == 'val' otherwise, if retmode == 'obj', then a full daf object is returned.
+Daffodil offers easy-to-used indexing of rows, columns, individual cells or any ranges. if retmode == 'val', then it will generally return the simplest type possible, such as cell contents, a list or daf otherwise, if retmode == 'obj', then a full daf object is returned.
+If you desired a list or dict, then it is convenient to just use the .to_list() or .to_dict() methods.

 if retmode is 'val':
 - if only one cell is selected, return a single value.